Cutting Planarians: Planar Emulators for String Graphs: Technical Overview

-On the other hand, it is easy to find a planar emulator $H$ when $G$ is a clique: just take $H$ to be a star graph.
-This gives us the following hope: we could try to remove some crossings using the shattering procedure (only shattering each string $O(1)$ times), and hope that the remaining intersections happen in local ``clusters'' that can be replaced with stars. \begin{quote} \textbf{Goal.} Given strings $\cS$, find a partition of $\R^2$ into connected clusters such that (1) each string intersects only $O(1)$ clusters, and (2) for each cluster $C$, the strings touched by $C$ are all within $O(1)$ distance of each other in $G_{\cS}$. \end{quote} Given such a partition, it is fairly straightforward to find a planar emulator, by shattering along the boundary of each cluster and then replacing each cluster with a star; see the proof of \Cref{thm:main} below for the details, and \Cref{fig:partition} for an example.
-Now, a key insight is that our stated goal is reminiscent of the notion of \EMPH{scattering partition} introduced by Filtser for general graphs \cite{filtser2024scattering}. \begin{quote} \textbf{Scattering partition.} A graph $G$ has an $O(1)$-scattering partition if, for any distance $\Delta > 0$, there is a partition of $V(G)$ into connected clusters such that (1) any \emph{path} of length $\Delta$ intersects only $O(1)$ clusters, and (2) each cluster has diameter $O(\Delta)$. \end{quote} Our intuition is that a scattering partition with $\Delta = O(1)$ is similar to the partition in our goal.
-Unfortunately, scattering partition is only known for some very restricted graph classes, including trees, cactus graphs~\cite{filtser2024scattering}, and series-parallel graphs~\cite{hershkowitz20221}.
-Recently, Chang~\etal~\cite{CCLMST23} constructed a very similar (but slightly weaker) object---the \EMPH{shortcut partition}---for every \emph{planar graph} (and later for every minor-free graph \cite{CCLMST24}).
-Our main technical contribution is to delicately adapt the planar construction of \cite{CCLMST23} to (almost) achieve our goal.
-In the rest of this section, we formally state the partition we aim to construct (as \Cref{lem:good-clustering}), and then prove \Cref{thm:main} assuming \Cref{lem:good-clustering} holds.
+\begin{quote} \textbf{Goal.} Given strings $\cS$, find a partition of $\R^2$ into connected clusters and shatter all strings in $\cS$ by the boundary of the clusters such that (1) each string is only shattered by the boundary of $O(1)$ clusters, and (2) for each cluster $C$, the (shattered) strings in $C$ are all within $O(1)$ distance of each other. \end{quote} Given such a partition, it is fairly straightforward to find a planar emulator, by replacing each cluster with a star; see \Cref{clm:constant-emulator} below for the details, and \Cref{fig:partition} for an example.
+Now, a key insight is that our stated goal is reminiscent of the notion of \EMPH{scattering partition} introduced by Filtser~ \cite{filtser2024scattering}. \begin{quote} \textbf{Scattering partition.} A graph $G$ has an $O(1)$-scattering partition if, for any distance $\Delta > 0$, there is a partition of $V(G)$ into connected clusters such that: (1) any \emph{path} of length $\Delta$ intersects only $O(1)$ clusters, and (2) each cluster has diameter $O(\Delta)$. \end{quote} Our intuition is that a scattering partition with $\Delta = O(1)$ is similar to the partition in our goal.
+Unfortunately, scattering partitions are only known for some very restricted families of graphs, such as trees, cactus graphs~\cite{filtser2024scattering}, and series-parallel graphs~\cite{hershkowitz20221}.
+Recently, Chang~\etal~\cite{CCLMST23} constructed a very similar (albeit slightly weaker) object---the \EMPH{shortcut partition}---for \emph{planar graphs} (and later for minor-free graphs \cite{CCLMST24}).
+Our main technical contribution is to delicately adapt the planar construction of \cite{CCLMST23} to (almost) achieve our stated goal.
+Below, we formally state the partition we aim to construct (\Cref{lem:good-clustering}) and describe how to construct a planar emulator from this partition.
+We then sketch some intuition for the proof of \Cref{lem:good-clustering}.